-Storing purple corn.
-Purple corn kernels should be stored in a cool, dry location.
-Purple corn chips will store for a few months in a cool place.
-Inside the refrigerator is fine.
-Purple corn tortillas and flour spoil quickly and are best kept in the freezer.
+Purple or blue corn kernels should be stored in a cool, dry location.
+Store purple corn chips in a cool place.
+Inside the refrigerator is very good.

 HOW IMPORTANT IS A TRACE OF LIME IN PURPLE CORN CHIPS?

 Some brands of purple corn products state on the label that the corn is prepared using a trace of lime.
-This is an ancient way of balancing and enhancing corn products.
-The lime, or calcium hydroxide, changes the pH to more alkaline, which shifts the availability of certain nutrients in the product.
-For example, it may enhance the availability of lysine, which can be low in corn.
+This is an ancient way of loosening the hull of the corn, and may enhance the product in other ways.